 - Adolescents who have learning disabilities or behavior problems may need group support to increase attention span, cope with frustration, and develop social skills

-- An adult who has a chronic progressive condition such as arthritis, multiple sclerosis, or heart disease may need to modify their daily habits or routines to improve their participation or performance for desired activites
+- An adult who has a chronic progressive condition such as arthritis, multiple sclerosis, diabetes or heart disease may need to modify their daily habits or routines to improve their participation or performance for desired activites

 - A person who is elderly and has difficulty functioning due to depression or degenerative changes may need to improve quality of life and level of life satisfaction

 - An information technology company whose employees have experienced work-related repetitive stress injuries may need to consult with an occupational therapist to determine how their employees? computer work stations can be redesigned to prevent future injuries.

 Occupational therapy practitioners are skilled professionals whose education includes the study of human growth and development with specific emphasis on the social, emotional, and physiological effects of illness and injury and the concomitant benefits of engagement in occupation.
 Occupational therapists need to be people-focused as well as art- and science-oriented.
 They must be well-educated in the functions of mind, body, and spirit.